 The Cure for Outrage, Give two gifts of love and talk in the Morning

-Apologies outrage because they aren’t genuine.
-Companies outrage because someone once said something untrendy.
+something untrendy.
 Sometimes it's intentional, sometimes, it was heart felt, sometimes it's just stupid, but whatever it is, it outrages today, now, and forever.

 Books outrage because they fail to represent everyone, or because the author isn’t part of the representation, but has appropriated some representation for art’s sake.
 Songs outrage because of their content or the lives of the singers.
 Celebrities must be scourged for sins of the present and the past.
 Even people who are outraged at others outrage, outrage others by not having been outraged before it was trending.
 There are feeds and whole websites devoted to shaming whoever it is, or telling of the shame witnessed, so that we can feel better than whoever it is that did something worse.

 Because the feeling itself is only a feeling, it's impossible to satisfy or eliminate.
-Feelings, be they outrage, or sadness or happiness realized in life come from something other than how others act, they come from how we respond to how others act.
-Sustaining feelings is impossible.
-That's why love is a willed constantcy and not merely a feeling.
+Feelings, be they outrage, or sadness or happiness realized in life come from something other than how others

+To maintain a proper level of socially acceptable anger, the emotional muscles must be fed constantly.
+Eventually, that means everyone else must be scourged.
 There isn’t an end.
 It isn't that the pain of the past and present don't matter, it's that they cannot be all that matters.
 Eliminating all the good, because people wanted to overlook the evil, is just as much a form of wilful blindness.
 It's a gnostic vision of reality at best, and damning with a Calvinist view of the select few who "get it," that elite being anyone who recognizes everyone else is going to hell and rightly so even if they profess not to believe in a hell.

+History outrages for what people did, and what people didn’t do.
 The present outrages because everyone lacks sufficient tact, charity and charm to be aware of everyone else’s feelings, and because sometimes, people get fed up with using these devices, since it doesn’t ever seem to garner gratitude.
 Present people outrage for failing to be woke enough, and for failing to be woke sooner and for all those who aren't outraging over the right thing at the right time in sufficient degree.

 Going to the book store and the book festival, I saw titles of outrage on parade for all the pains of the past and present, for every reason.
 Indeed, after perusing the stacks, coming upon a booth where the writer posted her coloring book, “The Happy Mouse of Harvest,” somehow felt like it must be ironic.
 It wasn’t but I recognized how jaded I’d become, feasting daily on the news of the day, the daily slights and insults gossiped by the DJ’s of celebrities, the newest viral outrage, of politics, of Facebook and in my emails from lobbying groups demanding I write and let everyone know, that I, like everyone else, felt my wounds, reopened those that threatened to heal, and proclaim myself and everyone else a victim or an advocate for a victim, angered by whatever wrong someone perpetuated.